joselitofilho/golang-echo-apigithub/README.md

 # golang-echo-apigithub

-This project is an API made in `Go` using the [Echo Web Framework](https://echo.labstack.com/) for buildind service, consuming the [GitHub API](https://docs.github.com/en/rest) and store data with [GormDB Library](https://gorm.io/) in the PostgreSQL database.
+This project is an API made in `Go` using the [Echo Web Framework](https://echo.labstack.com/) for building services, consuming the [GitHub API](https://docs.github.com/en/rest), and store data with [GormDB Library](https://gorm.io/) in the PostgreSQL database.

 ## Setup